 Steve has a series on "How My Dorky Dad ..." featuring a pre-teen heroine.
 The first is "How My Dorky Dad Became a Hero" and book 2 is "How My Dorky Dad Saves Christmas".
-Book three will be on "Saves Our School."
+Book three involves a ninja, and book four will be on "Saves Our School."
 He's working separately on an adult romantic suspense series set in Providence.
 He's also working on a nonfiction series providing advice on negotiations, which he wants to integrate with classes and workshops.

 My Dorky Dad Became a Hero on Amazon

 Linda is an artist, poet, and author.
 She has published a book of poetry on coping with and surviving breast cancer.
 She's written a personal book of poetry relating to Huntington's.
 She's published a cute short story about learning the short vowel sounds and is working on a sequel for that.